terrymorse58/console-error-button/README.md

 ## Why?

-Because during development, it's nice to get notification whenever an error occurs, then you can pop open the web inspector to see what the trouble is.
+Because during development, it's nice to get notification whenever an error occurs, so you immediately can pop open the web inspector to see what the trouble is.

 ![console-error-button demo](media/console-error-button.gif)